jsakaluk/dySEM/README.md

 and used in the course of the research described in Sakaluk, Fisher, and Kilshaw (2021), and has since undergone considerable expansion.

-`dySEM` currently contains 68 functions, of which 25 are user-facing, which are covered by 468 unit tests.
+`dySEM` currently contains 68 functions, of which 25 are user-facing (i.e., exported), which are covered by 468 unit tests.

 The `dySEM` logo was designed by Lowell Deranleau (for logo design inquiries, email: <agangofwolves@gmail.com>).